vala-lang/vala-docs/docs/tutorials/programming-language/main/03-00-object-oriented-programming/03-09-polymorphism.md

 # 3.9.
 Polymorphism

-*Polymorphism* describes the way in which the same object can be used as though it were more than one distinct type of thing.
+**Polymorphism** describes the way in which the same object can be used as though it were more than one distinct type of thing.
 Several of the techniques already described here suggest how this is possible in Vala:
-An instance of a class may be used as in instance of a superclass, or of any implemented interfaces, without any knowledge of its actual type.
+An instance of a class may be used as an instance of a superclass, or of any implemented interfaces, without any knowledge of its actual type.

 A logical extension of this power is to allow a subtype to behave